thaliproject/thali/presenceprotocolforopportunisticsynching.md

 The functions used above are defined as follows:

-__AESEncrypt(mode, key, value)__ - Returns the AES encryption of the value using the specified mode and key.
+__AESEncrypt(mode, key, IV, GCMHashSizeInBits, value)__ - Returns the AES encryption of the value using the specified mode, GCM hash size in bits and key.

 __append(value)__ - Appends the given value to the array the function was called on.
 In this case we are appending a stream of bytes returned by the AES encryption.

 __ECDH(private key, public key)__ - Generates an ECDH shared secret using the given public key and private key (which are assumed to be from the same curve).